skeletony007/visualstudio-code-for-cs50/README.md

 ### Using Git step-by-step ⚙️

-See <https://github.com/skeletony007/guide/blob/main/git-usage.md> for instructions on... using Git.
+See [my guide to using Git] for instructions on... using Git.

+[my guide to using Git]: https://github.com/skeletony007/guide/blob/HEAD/git/git-usage.md